SciTools/iris/docs/src/developers_guide/contributing_ci_tests.rst

 The auto-updater can still be invoked manually in this situation by going to the `GitHub Actions`_ page for the workflow, and manually running using the "Run Workflow" button.
 By default, this will also not override developer commits.
-To force an update, you must confirm "yes" in the "Run Worflow" prompt.
+To force an update, you must confirm "yes" in the "Run Workflow" prompt.

 .. _skipping Cirrus-CI tasks: